-This ended up being more of a big-data project.
-The idea was to collect produce price data from the 13 biggest markets in the USA, clean up that data and present it in an easy to use form for anyone buying produce in bulk.
+This ended up becoming more of a big data project.
+The idea was to collect produce price data from the 13 biggest markets in the USA, clean it up and present it in an easy-to-use format for anyone buying produce in bulk.
 Buyers could spot trends and decide to buy mass quantities of produce when prices were at lows, while farmers/producers would know when they could sell produce at a higher price.

-The USDA provides sales information for each market, but they definitely do not make it easy to compare apple to apples so to speak.
+The USDA provides sales information for each market, but they definitely don’t make it easy to compare apples to apples, so to speak.
 Produce is sold in cartons, bushels, crates, flats, sacks, containers, jars and bags.
-Each of those are subdivided down into various sizes like a 4⁄5 bushel or a 2⁄3 carton or a 50 pound bag.
+Each of those are subdivided into various sizes, like a 4⁄5 bushel, a 2⁄3 carton or a 50 pound bag.